openshift-helm-charts/sandbox/docs/README.md

 ## Signed chart failures

-Signed chart failures can occur when a base 64 encoded pgp public key is included in the OWNERS file.
+Signed chart failures can occur when a base64 encoded pgp public key is included in the OWNERS file.

 If the pull request includes a chart verifier report you may see a failure for example: